King Arthur Carrousel

 King Arthur Carrousel is a carousel attraction located in Fantasyland at Disneyland in Anaheim, California.
 The carousel was built in 1922 and operated at Sunnyside Beach Park in Toronto, Ontario, until the park closed.
 The ride was relocated to Disneyland in 1954, where it was refurbished and modified by Arrow Development, and opened with the park on July 17, 1955.

 Summary

-The ride features organ music renditions of songs from films including: Sleeping Beauty, Snow White and the Seven Dwarfs, Mary Poppins, and other Disney movies.
+The ride features organ music renditions of songs from films including: The Little Mermaid, Beauty and the Beast, Aladdin, and other Disney classics.

 History

 King Arthur succeeded to the throne by pulling Excalibur from the Stone.
 A ceremony is held here to determine who in the realm shall reign as king for the day.

 Inspired by the Griffith Park carousel, Walt Disney wanted something similar for his new theme park: a carousel consisting of all jumpers.
 A park model Menagerie Carousel was purchased and moved to Disneyland in 1954.
 The carousel was built by William Dentzel and had been operated at Sunnyside Beach Park in Toronto, Ontario, since 1922; it had three courses of horses and other animals on a platform 22 m in diameter.